www.viniciocoletti.it > IK0WRB

 IK0WRB - Vinicio Coletti

-SSB mode was the more used for many years and I like the dx contact as well as chatting in Italian, French and English (languages I know quite well) or even in Spanish or Portuguese (that I know tentatively only).
+SSB was the more frequently used mode for many years and I like the dx contact as well as chatting in Italian, French and English (languages I know quite well) or even in Spanish or Portuguese (that I know tentatively only).
 Nowadays it is quite common to see a totally dead band in SSB, while you find a lot of statios in FT8...

 Current setup for HF is: Kenwood TS-590S, SPE Expert 1.3K FA, an OCFD about 40 m long and an inverted L for the 160 m band, which is set too low to work well for dx.

 For /P operation I use the Icom rig, with a vertical wire antenna (about 9 m long) on a tripod, an automatic tuner and a car battery to supply power.
-By the way I have some handheld radios for FM, DSTAR and DMR.
-No more /M activity for now, not to make holes on my new car :)